KevNguyen62/Unity-2D-Platformer/README.md

 Getting Started:

-1.To start, download the latest version of Unity Hub from this link (https://unity3d.com/get-unity/download).
+1.To start, download the latest version of Unity Hub from this link (https://unity3d.com/get-unity/download)
-2. Open Unity Hub after installation.
+2. Open Unity Hub after installation
 3. Click on Installs and press Add
 4. Select Unity 2020.3.6f1 and press download